 He studied military tactics and scored many important victories against British soldiers.
 This earned him a promotion to the position of captain in 1776 and later he was asked by General George Washington to join as his staff aide.

 He served with General Washington for 4 years and during this time, sent important letters from Washington to other American generals and shared important battle plans with them.

 He then asked to be sent back to the battlefield because he wanted to fight.
 In 1881, he took part in the famous Siege of Yorktown.
 The success of the American army in the siege ended the Revolutionary War.

 After the War was over, George Washington was chosen as the First President of the United States of America.

 Alexander Hamilton was selected as one of the members of Washington’s cabinet and given the position of the First United States Secretary of Treasury.

-Hamilton had a very good understanding of economy and financial systems.
+Hamilton had a very good understanding of the economy and financial systems.
 So he went on to create a financial system for the newly-born USA.
-He played an important role in the establishment of the Bank of United States.
+He played an important role in the establishment of the Bank of the United States.

 He didn’t like the policies of President John Adams and when President Adams tried to get elected a second time in 1801, Hamilton opposed him, contributing to his failure.

 Later he supported Thomas Jefferson for Presidency while opposing Aaron Burr.
 He and Burr didn’t like each other.
 In 1804, they decided to fight a duel in which Hamilton got shot.
 He died a day later.